robjhyndman/ctv-TimeSeries/README.md

 -   The [WideLM](http://cran.rstudio.com/web/packages/WideLM/index.html) package use CUDA (4.1 or greater) to fit many 'skinny' regression models simultaneously from a single data set.
 -   The [HiPLARM](http://cran.rstudio.com/web/packages/HiPLARM/index.html) package provide High-Performance Linear Algebra for R using multi-core and/or GPU support using the PLASMA / MAGMA libraries from UTK, CUDA, and accelerated BLAS.
 -   The [permGPU](http://cran.rstudio.com/web/packages/permGPU/index.html) package computes permutation resampling inference in the context of RNA microarray studies on the GPU, it uses CUDA (\>= 4.5)
+-   The [gmatrix](http://cran.rstudio.com/web/packages/gmatrix/index.html) package enables the evaluation of matrix and vector operations using GPU coprocessors such that intermediate computations may be kept on the coprocessor and reused, with potentially significant performance enhancements by minimizing data movement.

 **Large memory and out-of-memory data**